MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

             prvSetupHardware();

 At this point, the character output on the UART is implemented in the FreeRTOS BSP.
-The next step is to create to add the MicroEJ Platform and MicroEJ Application.
+The next step is to create the MicroEJ Platform and MicroEJ Application.

 Create a MicroEJ Platform